 However, this is easier on some devices than others, because the manufacturers can still choose to be restrictive if they feel it’s necessary.
 This means that every device has a specific method for getting root access and then installing a custom ROM, and it can be kind of confusing.
 Let’s step you through it.

-What’s A Custom ROM & Why Use One?
+What’s a Custom ROM and Why Use One?

-A custom ROM is simply a version of Android which third-party developers create for your device.
+A custom ROM is simply a version of Android that third-party developers create for your device.
 They are meant to replace what is known as the stock ROM, or the version of Android that the manufacturer provided on your device.
 There are many reasons why you may want to try a custom ROM on your device.
-In most cases, they take away all the bloatware that is usually impossible to remove, they can potentially increase performance and/or improve battery life, and they may bump you up to a newer version of Android that the manufacturer may not offer.
+In most cases, they take away all the bloatware that is usually impossible to remove, they can potentially increase performance and/or improve battery life, and they may bump you up to a newer version of Android.

 There are potential downsides to running custom ROMs, however, which include invalidated warranties, lack of hardware support for things such as your camera, and potential battery drain.
-However, if you stick to a custom ROM which comes from a more reputable source, then these downsides except for the invalidated warranties shouldn’t appear.
+However, if you stick to a custom ROM that comes from a more reputable source and you know what you’re doing, then these downsides should be minimized at least.

-For some rough, general guidelines, make sure that:
+This usually isn’t difficult to do.
+For some general guidelines, make sure that:

 - The developer has claimed it to be stable and not beta, alpha, etc.

 - That any “known bugs” aren’t too severe